-One of the things we talked about this week in our Renal Path lecture was nephritic and nephrotic syndromes.
+One of the things we talked about last week in our Renal Path lecture was nephritic and nephrotic syndromes.
 I thought it might help to review them a bit, since they can be maddeningly frustrating if you don’t understand the underlying principle in each one.

 So here are the four main characteristics of each: